zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

     -   GET `/auth/accounts`

 #### GET_ACCOUNT
+**Status: Implemented**

 Gets an accounts by the address.
+Revoked accounts are not returned.

 - Parameters:
     - `address`